Fergus-dev/pands-project/README.md

     - Wrote these results to a text file, ‘summary.txt’.

   - Creating histograms for each variable
-    - Plotted histograms for each numeric variable to visualize their distributions
+    - Plotted histograms for each numeric variable to visualise their distributions
     - Combined all histograms into a single figure and saved it as ‘iris_histograms.png’

   - Creating scatter plots for each variable pair